 In the opinion of management, the accompanying consolidated financial statements contain all adjustments necessary for a fair presentation of the interim financial condition and results of operations and conform with GAAP, except for the inclusion of a statement of cash flows.
 GAAP require a business enterprise that provides a set of financial statements reporting both financial position and results of operations to also provide a statement of cash flows for each period for which results of operations are provided.
 In regulations issued by the Farm Credit Administration (FCA), associations have the option to exclude statements of cash flows in interim financial statements.
 Therefore, the Association has elected not to include a statement of cash flows in these consolidated financial statements.
 These interim financial statements should be read in conjunction with the audited financial statements as of and for the year ended December 31, 2019, as contained in the 2019 Annual Report to Stockholders.
-The preparation of financial statements in accordance with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
+The preparation of financial statements and accompanying notes.
 Actual results could differ from those estimates.
 The results of operations for interim periods are not necessarily indicative of the results to be expected for the full year.
+Descriptions of the significant accounting policies are included in the 2019 Annual Report to Stockholders.
+The presentation of the results of operations for interim periods are not necessarily indicative of the results to be expected for the full year.
 Descriptions of the significant accounting policies are included in the 2019 Annual Report to Stockholders.
 In the opinion of management, these policies and the presentation of the interim financial condition and results of operations conform with GAAP and prevailing practices within the banking industry.

 In March 2020, the Financial Accounting Standards Board (FASB) issued guidance entitled "Facilitation of the Effects of Reference Rate Reform on Financial Reporting."
 The guidance provides optional expedients and exceptions for applying GAAP to contracts, hedging relationships and other transactions affected by reference rate reform.
-The guidance simplifies the accounting evaluation of contract modifications that replace a reference rate affected by reference rate reform and contemporaneous modifications of other contracts related to the replacement of the reference rate.
+The guidance simplifies the accounting evaluation of contracts modifications that replace a reference rate affected by reference rate reform and contemporaneous modifications of other contracts related to the replacement of the reference rate.
 With respect to hedge accounting, the guidance allows amendment of formal designation and documentation of hedging relationships in certain circumstances as a result of reference rate reform and provides additional expedients for different types of hedges, if certain criteria are met.
 The optional amendments are effective as of March 12, 2020, through December 31, 2022.
-The institution is evaluating the impact of adoption on the institution's financial condition and its results of operations.
+The Association is evaluating the impact of adoption on the Association's financial condition and its results of operations.